 Prevent Calcium Buildup on Faucets – and in Pipes!

-Calcium buildup can also clog pipes, affect water pressure and eventually require pipe replacement.
-The best way to prevent calcium buildup and maximize the life of your plumbing system is to have a water softener installed.
-If you already have one, keep it well maintained so it performs well.
-Mr. Rooter has years of experience in water softener installations and repairs, and we have locations all over the country.
+Mr. Rooter Plumbing has years of experience in water softener installation and repair, and we have locations all over the country.
 We can explain your options for water softeners that are compatible with your plumbing system and your budget.

-If cleaning your faucets does not improve your water pressure, your pipes may be caked with limescale, or there could be another issue.
-Ask your local Mr. Rooter Plumbing for a plumbing inspection and consultation.
+If cleaning your faucets does not improve your water flow, your pipes may be caked with limescale, or there could be another issue.
+Ask a Mr. Rooter Plumbing location near you for a plumbing inspection and consultation.
 Whether you need pipe replacements or a simpler repair, our plumbing pros will provide honest advice and quality service every time.
-Schedule an appointment online or call (855) 982-2028 for 24/7 emergency service.
+Schedule an appointment online or call (855) 982-2028 for emergency services.